Comprendre les cartes graphiques pour les portables de jeux

 NVIDIA graphics card names

 NVIDIA's primary line of consumer graphics cards has long been the NVIDIA® GeForce® GTX Series.
 Models are identified by four-digit numbers, with higher numbers generally indicating better performance.
-Examples include NVIDIA GeForce GTX 1050, GTX 1070 Ti, and so on.
-There's also a GeForce GTX MX series that's used in lower-priced systems.
+Examples include NVIDIA GeForce GTX 1650, RTX 2070 Super, and so on.

 There's also the more costly NVIDIA Titan brand of graphics cards, favored by tech enthusiasts.
 NVIDIA also makes Quadro® Series cards designed for high-powered workstations.
 Both of these brands include RTX versions.

 AMD's line of consumer graphics cards is dominated by its Radeon series.

 Lower-end Radeon cards get just a two letter/number designation (AMD RadeonTM R4, for example), while the most recent Radeon RX series uses four-number IDs (as in AMD Radeon RX 5500 or RX 5700).
 There's also an integrated graphics option on AMD Ryzen CPUs known as the Radeon Vega series, with models such as AMD Radeon Vega8 and Vega10.

 Notre Lenovo Legion line of gaming laptops is designed for serious PC gamers, with some of the best hardware configurations on the market.
 You can also find - or custom-configure - game-ready Portables ThinkPad and ultraportable IdeaPad models.